 1. If your feelings are very strong and there is a public memorial service or gathering – attend it or watch it.

 2. Send a card with a short note to their loved-one.
-Often times there are sites created for victims
+Celebrities and their relatives often have social media you can post on.

-4. Give to a charity in their name, Red Cross etc
+4. Give to a charity in their name, Red Cross etc. Remember what the people who died did and what they stood for, causes charities etc.

 Bereavement groups often offer individuals an important opportunity to be with others as they allow their grief to heal.
 Read More.